RuanEmanuell/nativesocial/README.md

 ## NativeSocial

 ### What is this? 🤔
-A mini social network made to train React Native components, Python with Flask and a little of SQL with SQLite.
+A mini social network made with React Native, Python with Flask and SQLIte

 Still under development.